larakollokian/foodme/README.md

 On Foodme, users can add restaraunts to their personal liked/disliked list, Foodme takes this into account when showing users restaurant recommendations, restaurants that have been disliked by a user will not be recommended to them, while restaurants that are liked will be recommened more frequently.

+For more information on how our team make this whole project possible, a detailed report is present in the repository.

 By: The Foodme Team